zandeeppbai/codeathon-sep23/.github/ISSUE_TEMPLATE/program-1.md

+# Program 1: Sort the string According to the frequency of character

 Write a program to sort a string according to the frequency of character and return the final string.

 ### samples